Robust Question Answering Through Sub-part Alignment: Generalizing by Alignment Constraints

-\paragraph{The model's behavior is highly affected by some overconfident alignment.} As shown by the dashed arrows, all adversarial alignments contain at least one unreliable alignment with relatively lower alignment scores.
-This happens because the model is overconfident towards the other alignments with a high lexical overlap as shown by the bold arrows.
-With those scores, it is easy for us to interpret our model's behavior.
-For instance, in example (a), it is because the predicate alignment causes \emph{Luther's 95 These} to have no choice but align to \emph{Jeff Dean} which is totally unrelated.

-\paragraph{Predicate alignment is not as informative as the argument alignment.} From the samples, the predicate alignments all get a reasonable score, especially for those that have a exact match.
-However, there may be many predicates or phrases that express the similar meaning.
-In this sense, the predicate alignment learned on normal SQuAD is not reliable.
-To further improve the quality of predicate alignment, either a more powerful training set or a separate predicate alignment module is needed.
+As shown by the dashed arrows, all adversarial alignments contain at least one alignment with significantly lower alignment score.
+The model is overconfident towards the other alignments with a high lexical overlap as shown by the bold arrows.
+These overconfident alignments also show that the predicate alignment learned on SQuAD-1.1 is not reliable.
+To further improve the quality of predicate alignment, either a more powerful training set or a new predicate alignment module is needed.

-Note that it is because we have those alignments over the sub-parts of a question that we can inspect the model's behavior in a way that the normal BERT QA model can not.
+Crucially, with these scores, it is easy for us to interpret our model's behavior.
+For instance, in example (a), the very confident predicate alignment forces \emph{Luther's 95 Theses} to have no choice but align to \emph{Jeff Dean}, which is unrelated.
+Because we have alignments over the sub-parts of a question, we can inspect our model's behavior in a way that the normal BERT QA model does not allow.
+We believe that this type of debuggability provides a path forward for building stronger QA systems in high-stakes settings.